icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 ### Metadata and Plugin Support for GitHub Pages
 Within Jekyll pages and posts, repository information is available within the `site.github` namespace, and can be displayed, for example, using `{{ site.github.project_title }}`.

-The Jemoji and jekyll-mentions plugins enable [emoji](#emojis) and [@mentions](https://github.com/blog/821) in your Jekyll posts and pages to work just like you'd expect when interacting with a repository on GitHub.com.

 [*Read more about repository metadata and plugin support for GitHub Pages.*](https://github.com/blog/1797-repository-metadata-and-plugin-support-for-github-pages)